bluwy/website/src/posts/2020-10-18-simple-svelte-routing-with-reactive-urls/index.md

 <!-- endexcerpt -->

-Here's a sneak-peak of what we'll acheive:
+Here's a sneak-peak of what we'll achieve:

 ```svelte
 {#if $url.pathname === '/'}